kubernetes/community/contributors/design-proposals/dynamic-admission-control-configuration.md

     // ClientConfig defines how to talk to the hook.
     ClientConfig AdmissionHookClientConfig

-    // Operations describes what operations on what resources/subresources the webhook cares about.
+    // Rules describes what operations on what resources/subresources the webhook cares about.
-    // The webhook cares about an operation if it matches any Operaiton.
+    // The webhook cares about an operation if it matches any Rule.
-    Operations []OperationsPerResource
+    // Each rule must has a unique APIGroup.
+    Rules []Rule

     // FailurePolicy defines how unrecognized errors from the admission endpoint are handled -
     // allowed values are Ignore, Fail.
 Default value is Fail FailurePolicy FailurePolicyType
 }

-type OperationsPerResource struct {
+type Rule struct {
-    // Resource describes the group, resource and subresource.
-Defaults to all groups, resources, subresources.
-    Resouce Resource

     // Verbs is the list of verbs this hook will be invoked on - POST, PUT, or *
     // for all operations.
 Defaults to '*'.
     Verbs []OperationType

+    // APIGroup is the API group the resources belong to. '*' is all groups.
+    APIGroup string

+    // APIVersions are the API versions the resources belong to. '*' is all versions.
+    APIVersions []string

+    // Resources is a list of resources this rule applies to.
+    // 'pods' means pods.
+    // 'pods/log' means the log subresource of pods.
+    // '*' means all resources, but not subresources.
+    // 'pods/*' means all subresources of pods.
+    // '*/scale' means all scale subresources.
+    // '*/*' means all resources and their subresources.
+    Resources []string `json:"resources,omitempty" protobuf:"bytes,3,rep,name=resources"`
 }

 type OperationType string